andriusstank/downhill/intro/part3.md

 ## Sparse nodes  {#sparse-nodes}

 Inline nodes are still not enough.
-There's still no good way to access elements of tuples.
+There's still no good way to access elements of tuples, or other product types for that matter.
 Constructing real `Expr` nodes is suboptimal, because accessing nested elements as in `fst . fst` will destroy gradient sparsity.
-Inline nodes is not an options, because there's a possibility of long chains.
-Lists can be seen as recursively nested pairs.
-Iterating over the list will create a chain of inline nodes, compilter won't inline them, because it can't inline recursive functions.
+Inline nodes is not an option, because there's a possibility of long chains of inline operations.
+Lists, for example, can be seen as recursively nested pairs.
+Iterating over the list will create a chain of inline nodes, compiler won't inline them, because it can't inline recursive functions.
-This will make traversing a list $O(n^2)$ operation.
+This all will make complexity of traversing a list $O(n^2)$.
+Unacceptable.

-Type of node doesn't really matter.
+Luckily, the type of the node doesn't really matter.
 Have a look at `BackGrad` definition -- there's no `v`, only `VecBuilder`.
 This means we can choose a different type of node to store gradient and hide it under `BackGrad` as if nothing happened.
-We have a data type `SparseVector` for that.
+We have a data type
+`SparseVector` for that.

 ~~~ {.haskell}